vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

   > [!NOTE]
   > Starting with version `101.24082.0004`, Defender for Endpoint on Linux no longer supports the `Auditd` event provider.
 We're transitioning completely to the more efficient eBPF technology.
   > If eBPF is not supported on your machines, or if there are specific requirements to remain on Auditd, and your machines are using Defender for Endpoint on Linux version `101.24072.0001` or lower, then Audit framework (`auditd`) must be enabled on your system.
-  > If you are using Auditd, then system events captured by rules added to `/etc/audit/rules.d/` will add to `audit.log`(s) and might affect host auditing and upstream collection.
-Events added by Microsoft Defender for Endpoint on Linux will be tagged with `mdatp` key.
+  > If you're using Auditd, then system events captured by rules added to `/etc/audit/rules.d/` adds to `audit.log`(s) and might affect host auditing and upstream collection.
+Events added by Microsoft Defender for Endpoint on Linux are tagged with the `mdatp` key.

 - /opt/microsoft/mdatp/sbin/wdavdaemon requires executable permission.
 For more information, see "Ensure that the daemon has executable permission" in [Troubleshoot installation issues for Microsoft Defender for Endpoint on Linux](linux-support-install.md).